-They can.
+A: They can.
 This requires planning.
 Old ficus trees can be saved in renovations but it depends on a lot of factors.
 The best advice is to involve an interior landscape expert early in the process.
 If the renovations are major, it is critical to protect the trees from excessive dust to prevent outages of natural light.
 Be sure to maintain the temperature so the trees you want to save don’t freeze or cook in extreme temperatures.
 Planterra provides design and consulting services on atrium renovations.

-Q: How much is my old Ficus tree worth?
+Q: How much is my old ficus tree worth?

-If you have mature, well-maintained and healthy trees, the value is considerably high.
+A: If you have mature, well-maintained and healthy trees, the value is considerably high.
 To put a price tag on the trees, you first must consider the replacement value.
 This includes replacing it with another tree of the same size and the labor in today’s dollars to install it.
 If you are considering going with faux plants or replica trees, be aware that commercial grade artificial trees cost a minimum of four times more than live ones.
 With a horticulture care program, live trees last even longer than replica trees.